thejaminator/conditionme/readme.md

 1. Instead of multiple (reward-to-go, state, action) in an rollout/episode, we only have one single reward per episode.
 2. Rather than having separate state and action heads, we'll continue using the same language model head.
 So it becomes (reward-to-go, text completion) instead.
+3. We'll just use whatever existing positional encoding from the existing language model.

 What we do is:
 1. We reserve the first token to encode the target reward.